Too Many Dates

 "Well there's only one way to find out," George replied, "personally we wouldn't mind at all being asked that question."

-Since it appeared that the only help that the twins would give that he try and convince both Padma and Angelina to engage in a threesome, he decided to leave after grabbing some food to take with him.
+Since it appeared that the only help that the twins would give that he try and convince both Padma and Angelina to engage in a threesome, he decided to leave in annoyance after grabbing some food to take with him.

 He headed back to the common room and see if he could finally find Hermione there and if not, go talk to Ron.